catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 In the kernel sources the `uapi` directories are the user-space visible headers.

-Linux 4.8 install over 700 header files via the `headers_install` target - kernel system calls, data structures etc.
+Linux 4.8 installs over 700 header files via the `headers_install` target (kernel system calls, data structures etc.).

-Note: the kernel to userspace ABI is backward compatible ("do no break userspace").
+Note: the kernel to userspace ABI is backward compatible ("do not break userspace").
 The header used for the build must be at least as old as the kernel that will run on your system.

-The version of the kernel headers in use in your toolchain, there is a file in the linux-kernel that will get to your toolchain install dir: ` $ cat arm-none-linux-gnueabi/libc/usr/include/linux/version.h`, see `LINUX_VERSION_CODE` and `KERNEL_VERSION`.
+To determine the version of the kernel headers in use in your toolchain, there is a file in the linux kernel that will get to your toolchain install dir: ` $ cat arm-none-linux-gnueabi/libc/usr/include/linux/version.h`, see `LINUX_VERSION_CODE` and `KERNEL_VERSION`.

 **C library**

 Implementation of POSIX standard functions and other standards and extensions.

 The standard one most often used is the GNU C library (glibc).
 It is full featured and standard compliant, but can be heavy on resources for small embedded systems (under 16 MB of flash and small RAM).
-As its primary target is not embedded systems, the code is usually optimized of speed, not space.
+As its primary target is not embedded systems, the code is usually optimized for speed, not space.

 Alternatives can be